 How to recognize genuine labradorite

 Genuine labradorescence is a color iridescence that changes with the viewing angle — unlike dyed minerals, whose color is fixed from any angle.
-The silver-gray base of labradorite is another indicator: undyed feldspar always has this neutral background.
-The most common imitations are iridescent glass and laboratory-grown (synthetic) labradorite, which present overly uniform and bright colors.
-Genuine labradorite can have areas without visible labradorescence, which rarely occurs in imitations designed to always look perfect.
+The silver-grey base of labradorite is another indicator: untreated feldspar always has this neutral background.
+The most common imitations are iridescent glass and laboratory-grown (synthetic) labradorite, which exhibit overly uniform and brilliant colors.

 Frequently Asked Questions